Dauntless Manifesto: Critical reception

-The album received mostly positive reviews from critics, who praised Cupcakke's lyricism as well as the variety of sounds in the album.
+The album received mostly positive reviews from critics, who praised cupcakKe's lyricism as well as the variety of sounds in the album.
 Lucas Martins from Beats Per Minute described the album as "diverse in flows, production, and genre in a way that shows the true range of CupcakKe as an artist".
-Sam Franzini from Clash wrote that the album is "dizzying, broad in its scope and consistently surprising, never taking itself too seriously without undermining Cupcakke’s strength as a rapper".
-Fernando García from Jenesaispop singled out the songs "Grilling Niggas II", "Water Balloon", "Queef" and "Dementia" as the album's highlights while also praising the blend of Cupcakke's usual sexually charged lyrics with "a strong conviction for social justice".
+Sam Franzini from Clash wrote that the album is "dizzying, broad in its scope and consistently surprising, never taking itself too seriously without undermining CupcakKe’s strength as a rapper".
+Fernando García from Jenesaispop singled out the songs "Grilling Niggas II", "Water Balloon", "Queef" and "Dementia" as the album's highlights while also praising the blend of CupcakKe's usual sexually charged lyrics with "a strong conviction for social justice".
 Arthur Diaz from SLUG wrote "with her fifth album, cupcakKe presents her most thoughtful project", praising the album's lyricism.

-In a more mixed review, Anthony Fantano called the album "entertainment", also commenting that "this project is generally good, but still a bit of a mixed bag for me".
+In a more mixed review, Anthony Fantano called the album "entertainment", also commenting that "After a while, I do need a horny break, maybe watch some Mr. Rogers or take a cold shower.
+What's unfortunate is that there aren't that many moments throughout this record where CupcakKe is deviating from that script, and when she does, it just feels so profoundly out of place.".